yuz101/iOSTesting-Bootcamp-Selectionchallenge-Q22023/README.md

 - Dummy

 ## The Challenge 🚀
-The purpose of this challenge id for you to demonstrate your iOS skills.
+The purpose of this challenge is for you to demonstrate your iOS skills.
 This is your chance to show off how would you implement the solution of this skills using the patterns you want and the way you prefer.
 Everything is up to you!

-We don’t want to limit you by providing some fill-in-the-blanks exercises.
+We don't want to limit you by providing some fill-in-the-blanks exercises.
 Instead we want you to develop from your own creativity.

 We hope you find this exercise challenging and engaging.